Eternity Law International News Crypto License in Slovenia

 VASP License in the Slovenia: Strategic and Operational Considerations

-Authorized CASPs in Slovenia have a passport that encompasses the whole of the Eurozone, allowing cross-border operations across all member countries.
-Firms must, nevertheless, have a permanent establishment as well as local compliance origin to stay under supervision.
+Authorized CASPs in Slovenia have passporting rights across the European Union, allowing cross-border operations across all member countries.
+Firms must, nevertheless, have a permanent establishment as well as a local compliance function to stay under supervision.
 Applicants preparing early for MiCA full implementation are advised to ensure they’ll be able to satisfy capital regulatory requirements, data protection measures, and technical standards.
 Those who don’t move to CASP status by the end of the transition period will have no legal basis to work in Slovenia or elsewhere in the EU.

 Conclusion